mmahalwy/boost/website/docs/common/path-resolver.md

 Once all the lookup paths have been defined, the `PathResolver#resolve()` method will iterate through them in order until one is found.
-If a file system path, `fs.existsSync()` will be used to check for existence, while `require.resolve()` will be used for Node.js modules.
+If a file system path, `fs.existsSync()` will be used to check for existence, while the [resolve](https://www.npmjs.com/package/resolve) package will be used for Node.js modules.
 If found, a result object will be returned with the resolved `Path` and original lookup parts.

 ```ts
 const { originalPath, resolvedPath, type } = resolver.resolve();